clairezed/beardy-extension/readme.md

 # Documentation

+## Principle

+- on Install and on Update : get full list of urls on external website and stock them in localStorage
+- if can't reach external website : chek localStorage
+- if localStorage is empty : check cheat Array here for demo purpose

 Links and information I use to develop this app (in perpetual evolution)

 ## Element of the extensions (defined in manifest)